Johnhughes814/personal-chef-john/README.md

 ![inquirer](https://img.shields.io/badge/tech-jest-red)

 ## Description
 This is a personal chef's website with many future developments in mind including a photo gallery that users can comment on.
-Currently has a working login with authentication and is connected to the MongoDB Atlas Cloud
+Currently has a working login with authentication and is connected to the MongoDB Atlas Cloud.

 ![screenshot](https://raw.githubusercontent.com/Johnhughes814/personal-chef-john/main/public/src/assets/img/ss1.png)